Audrey-Willis/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

-Building a stateful class component is similiar to building out a stateless component.
+Building a stateful class component is similar to building out a stateless component.
 The key difference is that a stateful component will have properties which will allow the component to hold and set data.

 2. Describe the different phases of the component lifecycle.